 Click here how Virginia Jacko became the President and CEO of Miami Lighthouse.
 Video produced by the Plaza Health Network Foundation as part of their 9th Annual Women of Distinction & Caring Luncheon.

-Virginia Jacko is known as a "blind visionary."
 She was a financial executive at Purdue University for 22 years, including 12 years directing financial affairs for the President and Provost.
-In her leadership role, she applies her acumen in financial and program development, governmental and donor relations, accreditation and compliance arenas in overseeing Miami Lighthouse.
+In her leadership role, she applies her acumen in financial and program development, governmental and donor relations, accreditation, and compliance arenas in overseeing Miami Lighthouse.
 Her expertise was enhanced by obtaining a certificate of completion in "Strategic Perspectives in Nonprofit Management" from the Harvard Business School Executive Education Program.

-During her 17-year tenure as President & CEO at Miami Lighthouse the number of program participants has grown from fewer than 500 in 2005 to over 20,000 this year, and she has grown the organization's assets from $10 million to nearly $72 million.
-Because of her grant and contract expertise with public and private funding, Miami Lighthouse, for example, in 2022 has 44 government contracts and funding from more than 50 private foundations.
+During her 19-year tenure as President and CEO at Miami Lighthouse the number of program participants has grown from fewer than 500 in 2004 to over 26,000 annually in Fiscal Year 2023, and she has grown the organization's assets from $10 million to nearly $72 million.
+Because of her grant and contract expertise with public and private funding, Miami Lighthouse, for example, in 2023 had approximately 40 government contracts and funding from approximately 50 private foundations.

 Ms. Jacko founded the Miami Lighthouse Academy, LLC, an Accredited Professional Preschool Learning Environment, which includes the first fully inclusive early learning prekindergarten for students ages one through four where visually impaired students learn along with their sighted peers pursuing the same curriculum, the HighScope Curriculum.
 The Miami Lighthouse prekindergarten program was featured in "Seeing Without Sight, Miami Lighthouse for the Blind and Visually Impaired Adopts the HighScope Curriculum" in The Active Learner, HighScope's International Journal for Early Educators, Spring 2019, © Betsy Evans.
-Other recognitions of children's programs include Miami Lighthouse's Early Intervention Blind Babies Program being named 2016 Children's Program of the Year by The Children's Trust.
+Miami Lighthouse's Early Intervention Blind Babies Program was named by The Children's Trust Miami's 2016 Children's Program of the Year, and The Greater Miami Chamber of Commerce awarded the Miami Lighthouse its coveted 2023 Nonprofit Business Innovative Excellence NOVO Award in recognition of its services to children especially as a leader in Cortical Visual Impairment.

-With a grant from The Children's Trust, for the last five years teams from the University of Miami research faculty and Miami Lighthouse have conducted collaborative research on the Miami Lighthouse Academy, LLC inclusion program.
-During that time, the inclusion model has demonstrated benefits for students, teachers, and parents.
+With a grant from The Children's Trust, teams from the University of Miami research faculty and Miami Lighthouse have conducted collaborative research on the Miami Lighthouse Academy, LLC inclusion program.
+The research shows that the inclusion model has demonstrated benefits for students, teachers, and parents.
 Fifth-year results by researchers at the University of Miami found that the quality of teacher-child interactions in emotional and behavioral support once again exceeded the national average of the Classroom Assessment Scoring System (CLASS), an industry standard rating scale.
 Notably, the emotional support domain for toddlers scored 6.8 out of 7—more than two points above the national average of 4.62 out of 7.

 Concerned with the large number of visually impaired adults without a high school diploma (20%), she collaborated with Miami-Dade County Public School to provide an on-campus adult basic education, GED Program and English as a Second Language instruction enabling adults to attend college and pursue a career.

-Recognizing that Cortical Visual Impairment (CVI) is the number one cause of pediatric visual impairment in developed and developing countries and that unlike ocular vision impairment functional vision in children with CVI is expected to improve with early diagnosis, appropriate assessment and intervention, she founded the Miami Lighthouse Cortical Visual Impairment Collaborative.
-Approximately 30-40% of children with visual impairments have CVI.
-The goals of the CVI Collaborative Center are to improve diagnosis and timely treatment of CVI and to increase awareness of CVI within both the medical and education communities as well as the general population.
+Recognizing that Cortical Visual Impairment (CVI) is the number one cause of pediatric visual impairment in developed and developing countries and that unlike ocular vision impairment functional vision in children with CVI is expected to improve with early diagnosis, appropriate assessment, and intervention, she founded the Miami Lighthouse Cortical Visual Impairment Collaborative Center.
+In 2024, a private foundation awarded a two-year $2 million grant, for which she will serve as Principal Investigator, with subcontracts to the UM-Bascom Palmer Eye Institute, Nova Southeastern University and Nicklaus Children's Hospital with the goals of improving diagnosis, assessments, and rehabilitation of children with CVI.

-Ms. Jacko is the author of eight peer-reviewed, archival journal publications, four of which pertain to best practices for the children that the Miami Lighthouse serves.
-She was an accreditation reviewer for the National Accreditation Council for Blind and Low Vision Services, was named Distinguished Alumni by the College of Health and Human Sciences and the HHS Alumni Association, Purdue University and has served on boards of foundations and nonprofits like the Girl Scouts, Easter Seals and the Red Cross.
-Recently, she served on The Miami Foundation Community Advisory Council and the Miami-Dade County Mayor's Health Equity Special Needs Advisory Committee.
+Ms. Jacko is the author of eight peer-reviewed, archival journal publications, four of which pertain to best practices for children that the Miami Lighthouse serves and has contributed chapters to scholarly books.
+She was a board officer and accreditation reviewer for the National Accreditation Council for Blind and Low Vision Services, named Distinguished Alumni by the College of Health and Human Sciences and the HHS Alumni Association, Purdue University and named to Purdue's elite "Old Masters."
+She has served on boards of foundations and nonprofits like the Girl Scouts, Easter Seals, and the Red Cross.
+She was a recipient of the Henry Viscardi International Achievement Award and now serves on the Viscardi Global Selection Committee.
+Locally, she has served on the Miami Foundation Community Advisory Council, and the Miami-Dade County Mayor's Health Equity Special Needs Advisory Committee and has received numerous awards from the Miami Lions and the Miami and Coral Gables Rotary Clubs.

-As a national expert in website and distance learning accessibility for people with vision impairment, Ms. Jacko has been quoted in The Wall Street Journal , TIME , Forbes and the Chronicle of Higher Education and featured at NPR.
-Her advocacy for accessible digital information in the workplace, which has resulted in successfully placing clients in mainstream, competitive employment in the Greater Miami area, has been featured in national publications such as The Saturday Evening Post and New York Magazine.
+As a national expert in website and distance learning accessibility for people with vision impairment, Ms. Jacko has been quoted in The Wall Street Journal, TIME, Forbes, and the Chronicle of Higher Education and featured on NPR.
+In 2023, she was featured in The New York Times in "Women and Leadership: 7 Women Discuss their Journeys-Virginia Jacko, Accessibility and Education."
+Her advocacy for accessible digital information in the workplace, which has resulted in successfully placing clients in mainstream, competitive employment in the Greater Miami area, has been featured in national publications such as The Saturday Evening Post and New York Magazine .

 Click here to view CEO Jacko's Awards, Publications, Webinars, Presentations and Professional and Community Service.